-Probes 1 to 10 and 18 were located along the above-named street within the zone of influence of the proposed Development.
-Of these probe locations all indicate annual wind conditions that are suitable for walking in the existing setting with exception; locations 1, 6, 9, and 18 were rated as suitable for standing.
-The ratings are partially attributable to westerly through northwesterly winds that are exacerbated upon approach by the currently open development site, the lack of turbulence inducing roughness affording winds opportunity to accelerate on approach.
-The ratings can also be partially attributed to winds approaching in approximate alignment with the street, the open approach of the street, related boulevards, and low-rise commercial buildings, affording winds approaching from the southwesterly portion of the prevailing wind climate opportunity to accelerate on approach.
+Probes 1 through 10, 18, 20 and 38 were located along the above-named street within the zone of influence of the proposed Development.
+Of these probe locations all indicate annual wind conditions that are suitable for standing in the existing setting.
+The relatively consistent ratings are partially attributed to westerly through northwesterly winds that approach from over the currently open development site, the lack of turbulence inducing roughness affording winds opportunity to approach the pedestrian level and smoothen.
+The predominately suburban setting to the east through north to near west of the site will introduce roughness to the wind's approach flow, moderating the winds upon approach.
+The ratings can also be partially attributed to winds approaching in approximate alignment with the street, the open approach of the street, related boulevards, and low-rise commercial buildings affording winds approaching from the southwesterly portion of the prevailing wind climate opportunity to approach the pedestrian level and similarly smoothen upon approach.

-With inclusion of the proposed Development, probe locations 2, 3, and 4 realised sufficient improvement to change annual comfort categories from walking to standing.
+With inclusion of the proposed Development, probe locations 2, 3, 4, and 5 realised an improvement, however, only location 3 realised sufficient improvement to change annual comfort categories from standing to sitting.
 The improvements realised can be attributed to the proposed development presenting increased blockage to winds, resulting in the observed leeward effect, however, the realignment of winds associated with insertion of tall buildings into a suburban/urban setting invariably causes a realignment of winds that can result in localised windier conditions.
-Points 1, 9, and 18 realised increased wind effects sufficient to change annual comfort ratings from standing to walking, but the areas remain suitable for the intended purpose.
+Points 7, 18, and 20 realised increased wind effects sufficient to change annual comfort ratings from standing to walking, but the areas remain suitable for the intended purpose.

 From the mean ground level wind velocity presented as a ratio of gradient wind speed, in the plots of Figure B in the Appendix, it is apparent that many of these points realise either no change or an improvement to the existing setting with inclusion of the Proposed Development for specific wind directions, however, there are directions from which the wind is exacerbated.
 Should that direction coincide with dominant wind directions, as indicated in Figure 5's wind roses, relatively more windy conditions can be expected.
-As such, the uncomfortable conditions predicted at probe location 5, situated at the east corner of the Development, result from winds that formerly flowed over the open lands of the existing site being redirected to flow along Lot 4's 30 storey Tower G, and related wing, the combined massing, which steps down in a northwesterly direction from 16 storeys at the tower to 4 storeys, deflecting winds from specific directions to the pedestrian level and over the point, resulting in an occasionally uncomfortable rating.
+As such, the relatively more windy conditions predicted at the above named probe locations, situated at or near the corners of the Development, result from winds that formerly flowed over the open lands of the existing site being redirected to flow along the buildings, around the corners, and beyond, however, the areas remain suitable to the intended purpose year round.

-The above-mentioned, considered in concert with massing features and landscaping that were too fine to be incorporated into the site and surroundings, and urban intensification will result in further improvement, likely sufficient to bring the annual uncomfortable rating to walking.
-During the winter months, the occasionally uncomfortable winds predicted at probe locations 5, 7, and 18 are an acceptable pedestrian comfort condition.
-All points are suitable for activities requiring longer exposure times during the summer.
+The above-mentioned, considered in concert with massing features and landscaping that were too fine to be incorporated into the site and surroundings, and urban intensification will result in further improvement.
+During the winter months, occasionally windy conditions are predicted, however, acceptable pedestrian comfort conditions will prevail.
+All points are at least suitable for walking and activities requiring longer exposure times during the summer.